Do you love volcanoes villages and lakes?? Come on our 6 Day Sumatra Volcanoes Villages and Lakes. Berastagi and Lake Toba

 DAY 1.
 Pick up from airport Kuala Namu or Medan accommodation.
 Drive to Brastagi.
 4-5 hour drive with stops along the way.
 Relax on arrival or explore the surrounds.
 Accom Brastagi.

 DAY 2.
 Spend the day visiting the flower and fruit markets.
-Sightseeing and lookout to Sinabung Volcano and more markets.
-You can also climb a volcano if you would like to - full day trek.
+Sightseeing and lookout to Sinabung Volcano, hotsprings and Buddist Temple.
+You can also do an optional sunrise climb of Sibayak volcano 4 hour trek (extra cost $45AUD pp min 2).
 Accommodation Berastagi.

 DAY 3.
 Travel to Lake Toba, sightseeing on the way, stopping at the magnificent Sipiso Piso waterfall en route.
 Visit a traditional Batak house and village on the way (Raja Kerajaan Purba).
 Arrive at Parapat and take the ferry to Samosir Island.
 Accommodation Lake Toba.